vuongducphuong/documentation/content/applications/sales/sales/send_quotations/deadline.rst

 Set a deadline
 ==============

-With Odoo Sales, it is possible to instantly add an **Expiration Date** from the quotation or the sales order.
+With Leansoft Sales, it is possible to instantly add an **Expiration Date** from the quotation or the sales order.

 .. image:: deadline/quotation_deadlines_1.png
    :align: center
    :class: img-thumbnail
-   :alt: How to configure deadlines on Odoo Sales?
+   :alt: How to configure deadlines on Leansoft Sales?

 Use deadline in your quotation templates
 ========================================